Dr. med. Dirk Manski

 12~min KUB:

 Normal findings are the complete contrasting of the ureters and the bladder without filling defects.
 Segmental narrowing of the ureter is caused by peristalsis.
 The diameter of the ureter proximal to the narrowing should be less than 8 mm.
-Signs of urinary obstruction are delayed contrast media excretion, rounded calyceal fornices, calyceal "clubbing" and dilatation [fig. radiological signs of hydronephrosis], enlarged renal pelvis, and a ureter diameter >8 mm.
+Signs of urinary obstruction are delayed contrast medium excretion, rounded calyceal fornices, calyceal "clubbing" and dilatation [fig. radiological signs of hydronephrosis], enlarged renal pelvis, and a ureter diameter >8 mm.

 Radiological signs of hydronephrosis: blunted fornices and calyceal "clubbing" are signs of chronic urinary obstruction, the pointed fornices and papillar impressions disappear due to atrophy of the renal parenchyma.